 Command Sergeant Major Brian Flom joined the Army in 1991 and has served on multiple overseas deployments, including: Germany, Korea, Kosovo, Afghanistan, and Iraq.

-In 2007, Brian Flom was injured in Iraq during a rocket attack when shrapnel struck his head, penetrating his throat and lodging in his neck, breaking his jaw.
+In 2007, Flom was injured in Iraq during a rocket attack when shrapnel struck his head, penetrating his throat and lodging in his neck, breaking his jaw.
 He was evacuated out of Iraq and spent six weeks recovering at the Brooke Army Medical Center in San Antonio.
 After recovering from his injuries, Brian returned to his unit in Baghdad.
 He was later diagnosed with post-traumatic stress (PTS) as well as a traumatic brain injury.

-During his final tour in Iraq, Brian found it difficult to cope with what was considered a “normal” life back home.
+During his final tour in Iraq, Flom found it difficult to cope with what was considered a “normal” life back home.
 He was seen by multiple doctors and prescribed numerous medications to help deal with the PTS he was experiencing; none of which proved to be helpful.

-To aid his recovery, Brian found that physically challenging himself through sport was most effective.
+To aid his recovery, Flom found that physically challenging himself through sport was most effective.
 He began competing in marathons, triathlons and enjoys relaxing in the outdoors.
-A longtime mountain-bike rider, Brian got back on his bike and started biking frequently, wherever he is stationed as he remains on active-duty.
+A longtime mountain-bike rider, Flom got back on his bike and started biking frequently, wherever he is stationed as he remains on active-duty.
 He also put together a team that completed a full marathon while raising money and awareness for wounded warriors.